ilmaestrelli/Software_and_Computing/README.md

   - ML_py.py : code for train and test data with a MLPBNN
   - dockerfile : contains tensorflow environment (useful for users which do not have installed the required libraries)

-- **output_TMVA**: the folder which contains some selected output/resuls from TMVA training, such as
+- **output_TMVA**: the folder which contains some selected output/resuls from TMVA training and analysis, such as
 - **output_tensorflow**: the folder which contains some selected output/resuls from tensorflow analysis, such as